 A travel alarm clock.

 Between flights, train trips, and tours, you’ll want something to ensure that you’ll wake up in time for all the awesome things you’ll do abroad.
-American University senior Lesley Siu, who studied abroad in Scotland, suggests packing a travel alarm clock.
+American University alum Lesley Siu, who studied abroad in Scotland, suggests packing a travel alarm clock.
 “I normally use my cell phone, but I mostly kept it off while traveling internationally to avoid the fees.
 My friends were thankful I had it too—we relied on it to wake us up for early flights, tours and activities,” she says.
 “It's easy to carry and small enough to fit under your pillow, so you won't wake everyone up when you're staying in hostels.”
 When they’re as cheap as this $10 one from Walmart, that’s a small price to pay to avoid annoying your hostel-mates!

 A deck of cards.